madeline-underwood/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-architecture/_review.md

             Yes, the model uses nn.Flatten() to reshape the 28x28 pixel image into a 1D array of 784 elements for processing by the fully connected layers.
     - questions:
         question: >
-            Does the model use dropout layers with a 20% dropout rate after each hidden layer?
-        answers:
-            - "Yes"
-            - "No"
-        correct_answer: 1
-        explanation: >
-            Yes, the model applies dropout layers after each hidden layer, randomly setting 20% of the neurons to 0 during training to prevent overfitting.
-    - questions:
-        question: >
             Will the model make random predictions if it’s run before training?
         answers:
             - "Yes"